Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling

 \section{PIC Simulation Setup}

 We simulated planar DCMS with the PIC code Vorpal\cite{nieter2004vorpal} (www.txcorp.com/vsim).
 Figure~\ref{fig:device} shows the 2D-RZ cylindrical PIC domain.
 The domain extended 20 mm radially and 20 mm axially, with the origin at the center of the cathode surface.
-The cathode had a radius of 17 mm and was negatively biased by an external circuit with $V_{ext}=-800$ V applied through a ballast resistance $R_{ext}$, which was adjusted such that all simulations had a current of $I_d=100$ mA.
-The discharge voltage was, therefore, given by $V_d = -V_{ext} - I_d R_{ext}$, where we have defined the discharge voltage as positive, despite the cathode being negatively biased.
-The other walls were grounded.
+The cathode had a radius of 17 mm and was negatively biased by an external circuit with $V_{\rm ext}=-800$ V applied through a ballast resistance $R_{\rm ext}$, which was adjusted such that all simulations had a current of $I=100$ mA.
+The discharge voltage was, therefore, given by $V = -V_{\rm ext} - I R_{\rm ext}$, where we have defined the discharge voltage as positive, despite the cathode being negatively biased.
+The other walls were grounded, and a one-cell discontinuous jump in voltage was imposed at the cathode–wall junction to represent the electrical separation between the biased cathode and a grounded ring.
 The simulations were electrostatic.

 All our PIC simulations used the same constant magnetic field profile, which we obtained from a numerical magnetostatic solve (also using Vorpal) on a larger domain that encompassed the two external permanent magnets.
 Figure~\ref{fig:device} shows the position and polarity of the magnets and the resulting magnetic field in the PIC domain.
 Both magnets had a remnant magnetization of 1.0 T and extended from -10 mm to -5 mm axially.
 The central magnet was a cylinder with a radius of 6 mm.
 The outer magnet was an annulus with an inner radius of 12 mm and an outer radius of 15 mm.
 The magnetic flux from the annular magnet was greater than the flux from the cylindrical magnet, giving an unbalanced type II magnetic field structure.\cite{window1986charged} A lineout of the radial component of the magnetic field $B_r$ at $r=9$ mm is provided in Fig.~\ref{fig:bLine}, where $B_r$ decays nearly exponentially from its 0.06 T maximum at the cathode surface.